Issue

 Installing new extensions in existing databases

-command will install them in the heroku_ext
+command installs them in the heroku_ext

 As part of the extension management changes, heroku_ext